What is a Community Resilience Hub?

 Through the Clean Energy Workforce Training Center, T.R.U.E. will create employment opportunities for underserved community members, building a strong local economy and growing generational wealth in the neighborhood and beyond.
 The redevelopment and rehabilitation of this building will have a profound effect on the neighborhood and offer the community an anchor space and dynamic regional destination for Taunton and Southeastern Massachusetts.

-For more information on developing a Climate Resilience Hub centered around community needs, The National Association of Climate Resilience Planners offers a great framework for Community-Driven Climate Resilience Planning.
+For more information on developing a Climate Resilience Hub centered around community needs, The National Association of Climate Resilience Planners offers a great framework for Community-Driven Climate Resilience Planning and Lancaster University provides the terrific Neighborhood Resilience Programme.